-To date, seven sirtuins have been identified in mammals thus far.
+To date, seven sirtuins1 have been identified in mammals thus far.
 All seven sirtuins boast similar structural characteristics, but each one works in different ways.
 That's because sirtuins—like all enzymes—are highly selective.
 In other words, each sirtuin specializes in regulating unique (and crucial) cellular functions.
 You can think of sirtuins as a family whose members are physically similar but have different talents.

 Why are sirtuins so critical for cellular health?

 When it comes to the game of cellular aging, sirtuins are like the referees.
-They slow down cellular senescence (a fancy word for when cells stop dividing) by controlling numerous cellular functions.
+They slow down cellular senescence2 (a fancy word for when cells stop dividing) by controlling numerous cellular functions.
 In turn, sirtuins affect "your cellular health across a wide variety of organs and systems," says Vikki Petersen, D.C., CCN, CFMP, certified functional medicine practitioner and founder of Root Cause Medical Clinic.

-For starters, sirtuins help repair DNA damage, the main cause of cellular senescence.
+For starters, sirtuins help repair DNA damage3, the main cause of cellular senescence.
 This includes damage like oxidative stress, one of your cells' worst enemies.
 Sirtuins also delay the shortening of telomeres, the DNA "caps" at the ends of a chromosome.
 (The natural process of aging is due to telomere shortening, by the way.)

 Additionally, sirtuins regulate "mitochondrial biogenesis, or the creation of new mitochondria," says Petersen. "[These] are the power plants of your cells," which means they produce the energy your cells need to function.
 Sirtuins also "improve the connection between the nucleus and mitochondria so that the mitochondria work better," adds Denniston.